Mexmath-Foundation/scala-course-autumn/README.md

 (my personal GitHub account is https://github.com/IgorWolkov).

 ### Create a new repository on GitHub
 Create a new empty **private** repository on GitHub.
-Please name it as the original repository `scala-course-2023-2024-autumn`.
+Please name it as the original repository `scala-course-autumn`.

 ### Clone the course repository
 The course repository is [here](https://github.com/Mexmath-Foundation/scala-course-autumn).